 - Mobile App: Yes

-- Best For: Existing Microsoft Office 365 users, as it’s a free tool included in the Business suite
+- Best For: Existing Microsoft 365 users, as it’s a free tool included in the Business suite

-The Microsoft Office 365 Business Premium Plan offers invoicing software (available in your dashboard and mobile app) for small businesses as a part of their business suite.
+The Microsoft 365 Business Premium Plan offers invoicing software (available in your dashboard and mobile app) for small businesses as a part of their business suite.

 It’s one of the best invoicing software options because the platform has a clean and straightforward interface that is easy to use for those familiar with Microsoft products.

-While Microsoft invoicing might not have as much accounting and reporting functionality as some of the other finance-specific products (QuickBooks, Wave, Square or Freshbooks), it is a nice add-on for those already using Office 365.
+While Microsoft invoicing might not have as much accounting and reporting functionality as some of the other finance-specific products (QuickBooks, Wave, Square or Freshbooks), it is a nice add-on for those already using Microsoft 365.
 Also, you can integrate your Quickbooks account with Microsoft Invoicing.

 If you’re looking for the best invoicing software that’s simple, easy-to-use and available right in your Microsoft Business Center, this is a great solution.